-The Computer Science & Engineering (CS&E) Department at Shippensburg University offers a Bachelor of Science degrees in Electrical Engineering (EE), Computer Engineering (CE), and Software Engineering (SE), an ABET-accredited Bachelor of Science in Computer Science (CS), and a Masters of Science in Computer Science.
+The Department of Computer Science and Engineering at Shippensburg University offers Bachelor of Science degrees in Computer Engineering (ABET-accredited), Electrical Engineering, Mechanical Engineering, and Software Engineering (ABET-accredited), Computer Science (ABET-accredited), and a Masters of Science in Computer Science.
 The goal of our Bachelor of Science programs is to provide students with the skills necessary to succeed in the computer science and engineering professions.
 In each of our programs, the primary focus is to prepare students for professional, engineering, or academic careers; the success of our graduates speaks for itself!

 The CS&E Department has approximately 180 students and 7 full-time tenured or tenure-track faculty.
 Computing facilities include nearly 100 workstations and servers, Virtex-5 FPGA, OMAP3530 processors, LEGO robots, and many advanced development tools.
 The department offers many opportunities for students to become involved, including the Programming Team, Women in Computer Science (WiCS), Directed Research, the BROADSIDE center, and business internships.

 - Mid 1970s: BS in Computer Science created within the Mathematics Department

 - May, 2000: Department of Computer Science created

 - April 2004: Programming Team competed in the ACM International Programming Competition World Finals

 - October, 2004: BS in Computer Science accredited by ABET, Inc.

 - September, 2011: BS in Computer Engineering created